DarrenMa/fastify-typescript-boilerplate-simple/README.md

 - **Dependency Injection**: Fastify plugins are used for dependency injection, providing a simple and effective way to manage dependencies.
 - **Style Guide**: The project adheres to the Airbnb style guide for consistent and readable code.
 - **Database Management**: Knex.js is used for database connection management, with PostgreSQL as the default database.
 - **Testable**: The use of dependency injection makes the project highly testable.
-Jest and Supertest are used for unit testing.
+Vitest and Supertest are used for unit testing.
 - **Swagger Docs**: The project includes Swagger documentation, which **reuses the JSON Schema** files created for validation.

 ## Quickstart